100 Most Popular Small Cities To Relocate – 2021

-Small cities were a magnet for movers in 2020.
+Small cities are a magnet for movers in 2021.
 From Zoom Towns to Gig Cities, affordable, spacious, and livable spots are seeing sustained growth.

 Remote work has been trending for some time, but with pandemic restrictions, the world began to speed full-throttle towards a near-universal work-from-home lifestyle.
 With less need to commute to work, a recent Gallup poll revealed 48% of Americans are now interested in moving to a small town or rural area.